 Whether studying part-time or full-time, many students take out an undergraduate loan to pay for their education expenses.
 Most federal student loans do not require repayment while the student is enrolled in school at least half-time.
 Part-time students have to repay loans once they drop below half-time enrollment.

 Borrowers with Direct Subsidized, Direct Unsubsidized, or Federal Family Education Loans will also have a six-month grace period after graduation before loan payments are due.
 And if you return to half-time or full-time enrollment prior to the end of the grace period, you will be eligible for the full six-month period upon graduation.
-Interest on Direct Subsidized Loans is covered by the U.S. Department of Education while students are enrolled and during certain periods of deferment.
+Interest on Direct Subsidized Loans is covered by the U.S. Education Department while students are enrolled and during certain periods of deferment.

-Graduate and professional students with PLUS loans may also receive a six-month deferment on repayment when falling below half-time status.
+Graduate and professional students with PLUS Loans may also receive a six-month deferment on repayment when falling below half-time status.

 Borrowers with private student loans and certain federal loans may be expected to begin repayment immediately.